ViaxCo/url-shortener/README.md

 - Running with `dotenv/config` to load environment variables.

 - Running with `--timeout 10000` to allow for the test to wait for a delay of 10 seconds before failing if the test takes too long.
-This is necessary because of connections to a remote database.

 - `--exit` to exit after the test is completed.